-If you find this Error Code, then wait til the services are fine and running perfectly.
-After that, you can re-attempt the launch of the XBox One game or the application yet again.
+If you find this Error Code, then wait till the services are fine and running perfectly.
+After that, you can re-attempt the launch of the Xbox One game or the application yet again.

 Fix 2 – Search and Delete Corrupt Data